 If there is difficulty in turning the key, firmly rotate the steering wheel left and right until the key turns freely.
 This condition may occur when:

-- front wheels are turned

-- front wheel is against the curb
+- front wheels are turned - front wheel is against the curb

-- steering wheel is turned when getting in or out of the vehicle

 Make sure the corresponding lights illuminate or illuminate briefly.
 If a light fails to illuminate, have the vehicle serviced.